-The safety line (and the harness worn by the user to which the safety line is attached) should comply with ISO 12401 (you may still see EN 1095 which has been superseded by ISO 12401).
-Where the harness is a lifejacket with an integrated harness, the lifejacket with integrated harness should be certified both to ISO 12401 and to the lifejacket standard (ISO 12402) which specifies the design and safety requirements for lifejackets and the level of floatation it must provide.
+The safety line and the harness it's attached to should comply with ISO 12401.
+However, you may still see EN 1095, which has been superseded by ISO 12401.
+Where a life jacket is integrated with a safety harness, the safety harness should be certified to ISO 12401 and the life jacket should be certified to ISO 12402.
+These ISO standards specify the performance, testing and the design and safety requirements.

 Mobility must be balanced against the risk of falling overboard.
-The safety line needs to be long enough to enable movement around the boat, but if a long safety line would allow the person to fall overboard into the water, when working in an exposed position a shorter safety line should be used.
+The safety line needs to be long enough to enable movement around the boat.
+However, if a long safety line allows a person to fall overboard into the water, a shorter safety line should be used when working in an exposed position.
+For example, on the foredeck where the distance to the guard lines is much reduced.
+On a heeled boat always clip on the windward side so if you do fall, you fall across the boat.

 A common solution to the need for safety lines of longer and shorter lengths is a mid-point hook.
-This allows the user to change the clipping on point without being detached from the boat and the user has a shorter safety line to hand when one is needed.
+This allows the user to change the clipping on point without being detached from the boat, meaning the user has a shorter safety line to hand when one is needed.

-Attachment points adjacent to the exit from the accommodation space which facilitate clipping on before leaving the safety of the accommodation are recommended, as are clipping on points adjacent to an exposed steering position.
-A jackstay running the length of the boat is useful to facilitate clipping on before venturing onto the exposed side decks and remaining attached whilst working on the deck.
+Attachment points adjacent to the exit from the accommodation space are recommended to clip onto, as are clipping on points adjacent to exposed steering positions.
+A jackstay running the length of a boat is useful to facilitate clipping on when working on exposed side decks.
 Further strategically placed clipping on points may also be beneficial for example at the mast for reefing.
-It is vital that attachment points and jackstays are well maintained.
+It is vital that your attachment points and jackstays are well maintained.

-In January 2018 the Marine Accident Investigation Branch (MAIB) issued a safety bulletin to highlight an urgent safety lesson that has arisen following a fatal man overboard incident.
+In January 2018, the Marine Accident Investigation Branch (MAIB) issued a safety bulletin to highlight an urgent safety lesson following a fatal man overboard incident.

-The hooks on the safety line should be designed so they cannot be accidentally opened.
-An ISO approved safety line is fitted with hooks which have been designed and tested to prevent this.
+The hooks on a safety line are designed so they cannot be accidentally opened.
+An ISO 12401 approved safety line is fitted with hooks which have been designed and tested to prevent this.